-On the other hand, if we simply want to print or otherwise process the vertices on the path, reverse order is inconvenient because we have to go all the way through the path in reverse order to get to the first vertex, then go back through the path to process the vertices.
-One approach to get around this difficulty is to work with the reverse graph, as illustrated in Figure 21.6.
+If we simply want to print or otherwise process the edges on the path, going all the way through the path in reverse order to get to the first edge in this way may be undesirable.
+One approach to get around this difficulty is to work with the reverse network, as illustrated in Figure 21.6.
+We use reverse order and edge relaxation in single-source problems because the SPT gives a compact representation of the shortest paths from the source to all the other vertices, in an array with just V entries.